wiesmann/QuickDrawViewer/README.md

 ## QuickDraw

 QuickDraw was the graphical language of the original Macintosh, and the format used to store and exchange images on the computer.
-The original interpreter was written in Motorola 68K by the late [Bill Atkinson](https://en.wikipedia.org/wiki/Bill_Atkinson).
+The original interpreter was written in large part in Motorola 68K by the late [Bill Atkinson](https://en.wikipedia.org/wiki/Bill_Atkinson).
 Support for these files has been slowly decaying with newer versions of Mac OS X, and on my M1 PowerBook, Preview can only open a small subset of the files I have.